AdobeDocs/commerce-operations.en/help/configuration/reference/config-reference-envphp.md

 ## install

-The installation date of Magento application.
+The installation date of Commerce application.

 ```conf
 'install' => [